 District Literacy Coach -East Longmeadow, Massachusetts Public Schools

-All of the presentations share in the exciting career of a traveling photographer as I bring the students along with me to unique destinations around the world.
+All of the school presentations share in the exciting career of a traveling photographer as I bring the students along with me to unique destinations around the world.
 In words and pictures I explain scientific and historical information while engaging students with vivid photographs and first person accounts of encounters on location with animals and people.
 Presentations include overviews of conservation projects and issues in Asia and Africa and specific talks on elephants (both wild and domesticated), the highly endangered African mountain gorillas and the rangers that protect them, sailing on a whale watch boat alongside the dynamic humpback whales, the importance and culture of Asian rice farming, an introduction to meet thousands of worms and learn how silkworms are farmed to create the most luxurious silk fabrics, meeting Cambodian children living in the backyard of the worlds largest religious monument as they share the mysteries of Angkor Wat, watching a new building rise up and exploring the people and machines on a construction site, and meeting the rural african farmers who grow coffee and bring religious harmony to an african village.

 Richard has brought his classroom presentations and led workshops and artist in residency programs in schools throughout North America and the World.
-School visits can be designed to complement classes in writing, science, natural history, social studies or the creative arts and to appeal to all grade levels.
+Author school visits can be designed to complement classes in writing, science, natural history, social studies or the creative arts and to appeal to all grade levels.
 Multi day workshops on story telling, non-fiction narratives, and digital photography are encouraged.

 Fees: $900 for up to 3 programs per day